zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 ### Migrating from Zowe v2.16.0 or Lower

-If you are migrating from Zowe **v2.16.0** or lower, ensure the following `zowe.network` section is added to your configuration:
+If you are migrating from Zowe **v2.16.0** or a lower version, ensure the following `zowe.network` section is added to your configuration:

 ```yaml
   network: